How-To-Tutorials · September 5, 2025

 Prerequisites

-• Basic knowledge of Arduino programming
+• Basic Arduino programming knowledge

 • ESP32 development board